MagmaGuy/FreeMinecraftModels/ReadMe.md

 - All models are scaled up 4x and then the size and pivot point is readjusted in code in order to extend the theoretical maximum size of the model
 - Because resource pack models can only have models go from -16 to +32 in size, models are shifted in the background.
 This is completely invisible to players.
-- Leather Horse Armor is used to create models with a hue that can be influenced through code (i.e. for damage indications).
+- Leather horse armor is used to create models with a hue that can be influenced through code (i.e. for damage indications).
 The horse armor must be set to white to display the correct colors!
 - Blockbench uses a specific system of IDs for the textures, but actually reads the textures sequentially from config.
 IDs are assigned here based on their position in the list of textures, following how Blockbench does it.
 - Each bone is a different armor stand entity due to Minecraft limitations
+- Leather horse armor is on the head slot of the armor stand
 - Armor stands are used for the default static items. //todo: soon I'll have to implement the new alternative display system from MC 1.19.4+, it's way more efficient

-## Contributing to the FreeMinecraftModels (FMM) project in general
+# Contributing to the FreeMinecraftModels (FMM) project in general

 FMM is actually crowdfunded by the lovely people over at https://www.patreon.com/magmaguy !
 All contributions help more than you'd imagine ;)

-## Currently planned features:
+# Currently planned features:
 - Bedrock client RSP generation
 - Server properties-independent RSP management with geyser integration
 - Animations
-- Custom entities & hitboxes
+- Custom entities
+- Hitboxes
+- tag_projectile as meta bones from which projectiles can be shot (can have more than one per model)

 ## Current weird limitations that need to be fixed:
 - If the pivot point (origin) of a bone is set to be over 67ish the model starts floating